redux-saga/redux-saga/docs/api/README.md

 ### SagaMonitor

 Used by the middleware to dispatch monitoring events.
-Actually the middleware dispatches 5 events:
+Actually the middleware dispatches 6 events:

+- When a root saga is started (via `runSaga` or `sagaMiddleware.run`) the middleware invokes `sagaMonitor.rootSagaStarted`

 - When an effect is triggered (via `yield someEffect`) the middleware invokes `sagaMonitor.effectTriggered`